bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 ## Listing build artifacts

 You can list all build artifacts that have been generated and exported during the build.
-To be able to use other build artifact endpoints, you have to start with this one to get the build artifact slugs...
+To be able to use other build artifact endpoints, you have to start with [this endpoint](https://api-docs.bitrise.io/#/build-artifact/artifact-list) to get the build artifact slugs...

 The required parameters are: